Am I on the right track?

-In the monthly planner section, I suggested the idea of piling hard and painful things in first, as well as the most critical tasks, regardless of their difficulty.
-Even if you believe something is straightforward and easy, but it’s of high importance, you must tackle it first.
+In the monthly planner section, I suggested the idea of piling hard and painful things first together with the most critical tasks, regardless of their difficulty.
+Even if you believe something is straightforward, but it’s vital, you must tackle it first.

 In the following section, you will learn how to plan your week, and following that, your days.
 Because weeks make up months and days build up to weeks, those periods will have their own reviews baked in so you can catch yourself as you stray away from the path.

 So, then, what is the monthly review for?
 It’s not only an opportunity to observe any potential problems with your annual plan, but it’s also an opportunity to review the progress you’ve made on your goals.

 We must all remember that when we plan, we tend to underestimate the efforts and resources needed to complete a task, especially if the task is new and in unfamiliar territory.
 You got excited and motivated by your vision and your annual goals at the start of the process, but as the months pass by, you might realize that your initial assessment was overly optimistic.